-During these times, while you can still invest your hard-earned money in more tangible things like a condominium or car, you can also consider buying something that can help you protect your income, secure your future, and provide support to your dependents when something happens to you, like life insurance.
+During these times, while you can still invest your hard-earned money in more tangible things like a condominium or car, you can also consider buying something that can help you protect your income, secure your future, and provide support to your dependents when something happens to you, like.

 If you want to start investing in yourself through life insurance but have no idea how, don’t fret— you’re in the right place.
 Here’s a guide on life insurance in the Philippines.

 Jump to sections:

 Under the Universal Health Care Law (Republic Act No. 11223), all Filipinos are now automatically included into the National Health Insurance Program of the government.
 The law provides us with the full continuum of health services we may need.
 If you’re employed, most likely you would already have an HMO or health insurance.

 Some of us may think that PhilHealth and HMO coverage are enough to cover for our protection needs.
 But both of these offer assistance only for health emergencies.
 They are different from life insurance.

 Here are some of the things that you need to understand better about life insurance before you get one.